top of page

 PBS: It's both heavenly and unsurpassable my dear Byron

-H: I fear The Literary Gazette will find it abhorrent, heartless and beastly - (mops brow) - The Courier will heap coals on our heads - they already think you (outrageously squeezing B on shoulder) have a brain from heaven and a heart from hell! - and there'll be no gold crowns for me and my litter!
+H: I fear The Literary Gazette will find it abhorrent, heartless and beastly - (mops brow) - the Courier will heap coals on our heads - they already think you (outrageously squeezing B on shoulder) have a brain from heaven and a heart from hell! - and there'll be no gold crowns for me and my litter!

-B: There will always be crowns, Hunt (thumps his shoulder) just ask Fletcher for a refill
+B: There will always be crowns, Hunt (thumps his shoulder)

 H: We're agreed so, my Brethren of the Quill - you (pointing to B) to bail out my brother if and when - he to get the MS in full - complete with dedication - from Murray - The Liberal to pocket the proceeds